 - More affordable: Was introduced into a lower priced category (85 percent cheaper at launch).

 - More modern: Reflects 8 years and 6 months of technical progress since the 1Ds Mark III launch.

-Reasons to prefer the Canon EOS-1Ds Mark III:
+Arguments in favor of the Canon EOS-1Ds Mark III: